-Logz.io’s pricing model is based upon the volume of data you ship and the required retention period.
+Logz.io’s pricing model is based upon the volume of data your ship and the required retention period.
 But since companies consist of different teams with different logging requirements, Logz.io introduced a feature called Sub-Accounts which enables users to run sub-accounts under one single main account, for more efficient account control and management.

 You can define different data volumes and retention periods for different environments under one main account.
-For example, under a main account, a manager could define one sub-account for development, one for staging, and another for production.
+For example, under the main account, a manager could define one sub-account for development, one for staging, and another for production.

 # 6 – User Tokens

 Sharing dashboards and visualizations is one of the most popular features in Kibana, but there is no established mechanism to make sure that shared Kibana data is safe.
 That’s why Logz.io has added a method for securing this information with access tokens.

 Using tokens — as opposed to using the regular share URL function in Kibana — will enable you to safely share visualizations and dashboards with people who are not even Logz.io users.

 # 7 – Token Filters

 What if you do not want to share all of the data though?
 There are a number of reasons you might want to filter the data such as wanting to maintain strict security or not wanting to drown teammates in unnecessary log noise.

 Logz.io enables you to narrow the access granted by a token to a specific field type and value.

 This is done on the Settings page, in the User Tokens section.